 The lighthouse is the perfect spot to admire the views of the Rio de la Plata.
 Colonia is also packed with perfectly kept vintage cars.

-Go there in the winter and spring, between June and December, to admire the austral whales directly from the town jetty (although apparently the best place to spot them is Puerto Pirámides, in the Península Valdés).
+Go there in the winter and spring, between June and December, to admire the Australian whales directly from the town jetty (although apparently the best place to spot them is Puerto Pirámides, in the Península Valdés).

-Venture to Ushuaia and Tierra del Fuego
+Venture to Ushuaia

 To appreciate the country’s Argentina unspoiled nature and appreciate its wilderness, Ushuaia is one of the places to visit in Argentina.